mjmaisey/roon-extension-keyboard-remote/README.md

 ------------

-## Using a Harmony Hub as a bluetooth keyboard
+## Using a Harmony Hub as a bluetooth keyboard for a Raspberry Pi

 1. Create a new 'Windows PC' device in the Harmony app